 - (a) Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
 The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the Property.
-Forest resources consist of mid-elevation Sierra Nevada mixed conifer forest type and riparian vegetation that provide protection for wildlife and fisheries. - (c) The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passersby on the nearby roads and highways. - (d) Outdoor recreation in the form of passive recreational pursuits such as hiking, fishing and sightseeing. - (e) Agricultural values, such as grazing. - (f) Identified historical and cultural values, to the extent they are protected by state and federal law.
+Forest resources consist of mid-elevation Sierra Nevada oak woodland and annual grassland forest type. - (c) The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passersby on the nearby roads, as well as views of the waterbodies on the Property. - (d) Outdoor recreation, such as fishing, hiking, camping, picnicking, swimming, and sightseeing.
+Day use facilities are located on the property. - (e) Identified historical and cultural values, to the extent they are protected by state and federal law. - (f) Agricultural value of grazing.